yyyujintang/Awesome-Mamba-Papers/README.md

 This repository compiles a list of papers related to Mamba and SSM.

 Continual improvements are being made to this repository.
-If you come across any relevant papers that should be included, please don't hesitate to open an issue.
+If you come across any relevant papers that should be included, please don't hesitate to open an issue or email me with tangyujin0275@gmail.com.

+Last update on

 ## News

+- Last update on 24.09.02
+- Add Papaers accepted by ECCV24, ACM-MM24 with notes(Search the conference name within this repo.)
 - SegMamba accepted by MICCAI24!
-- Mamba-2, VIM, Caduceus accepted by ICML24!
+- Mamba-2, VIM, Caduceus accepted by ICML24

 ## Survey